Khaled-AlAsadi/Memory-Game/README.md

 + ### Game Page

-    - It has a button which leads to the menu page;
+    - It has a button which leads to the menu page.
-    - It has a a level at the top that shows which level the player is currently on;
+    - It has a a level at the top that shows which level the player is currently on.
-    - It has a point tracker that registers the points for each matching pair and each level;
+    - It has a point tracker that registers the points for each matching pair and each level.
-    - It has a timer that counts down a minute;
+    - It has a timer that counts down a minute.
-    - It has a modal that shows up on completing or failing the level;
+    - It has a modal that shows up on completing or failing the level.

     ![Game Page](documentation/compatibility/chrome_game_page.png)